-Kim Jong-un says North Korea ready to mobilise nuclear forces:
+Kim Jong-un says North Korea ready to mobilise nuclear forces

 In his speech to mark the event, Mr Kim said nuclear threats from the US required North Korea to achieve the "urgent historical task" of beefing up its self-defence.

-The US has misrepresented North Korea's regular military exercises as provocations, he added.
+The US had misrepresented North Korea's regular military exercises as provocations, he added.

 Mr Kim also appeared to address reports that South Korea is moving to revive a plan to counter the North Korean nuclear threat by mounting precautionary strikes in the event of an imminent attack.